-I am so pleased to invite you to our fourth Song Traveler’s Songwriting Retreat returning this year to our beloved Harmony Landing in Pegram, Tn. just a stone's throw from Nashville.
+I am so pleased to invite you to our seventh Song Traveler’s Songwriting Retreat traveling this year to North East, Maryland where we will gather at Eagle Point Retreat Center

 My first experience with songwriting retreats began from a different angle back in 1992 when I approached my business partner Miles Copeland and suggested we create a songwriting retreat hosting his artists on IRS Records and Firstars Management with our Bugle Publishing Group staff writers in Nashville.
 The idea was to give both the songwriters and artists an opportunity to meet in a beautiful location minimizing noise from the outside world so their songs could be created without distraction.

-At the time I was thinking we’d bring artists into Nashville to an event center or state park; little did I know at that meeting that Miles owned (and still does to this day) a beautiful Chateau in the South of France called The Chateau de Marouatte.
-The event we launched there a mere three months later in October 1992 was named Printemps des Troubadours but quickly became referred to simply as “The Castle.”
+At the time my thoughts were to bring artists into Nashville to an event center or state park; little did I know at that meeting that Miles owned a beautiful Chateau in the South of France then known as Chateau de Marouatte.
+The event we launched a mere three months later in October 1992 was named Printemps de Troubadours but quickly became referred to simply as “The Castle.”

-The Castle became one of the most sought after invitations in the music world and hosted such music legends as Carole King, Cher, Olivia Newton-John, Peter Frampton, Bon Jovi, Ted Nugent, Stuart Copeland (Mile's brother and founder of The Police,) Jars of Clay and the list impressively goes on.
+The Castle became one of the most sought after invitations in the music world and hosted such music legends as Carole King, Keith Urban, Cher, Olivia Newton-John, Peter Frampton, Bon Jovi, Ted Nugent, Stuart Copeland (Mile's brother and founder of The Police,) Jars of Clay and the list impressively goes on.
 These artists came to “The Castle” and collaborated with our Bugle Publishing Group writers and Firstars artists from Nashville such as Paul Thorn, Keith Urban and a host of other Nashville writers and artist.
 We held our event twice a year in the spring and fall for ten plus years.
-I’m proud to say we were the first such retreat and I take great pride seeing so many other retreats spawn off around the world from our example.
+I’m proud to say we were the first such retreat and I take great pride in seeing so many other retreats spawn off around the world using our event as a template.